wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 Use a linter to check your code for errors and potential issues.
 This can help to catch bugs early, and ensure that your code is consistent and easy to read.

-ESLint is a popular linter for JavaScript, and can be used to check your code for errors and potential issues.
+[ESLint](https://eslint.org/) is a popular linter for JavaScript, and can be used to check your code for errors and potential issues.
 It possible to configure your theme to use EsLint to check your JavaScript code via the @wordpress/scripts [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).

 5. Ensure your theme works without JavaScript

-Ensure your site still works without JavaScript first – then add JavaScript to provide additional capabilities.
+Ensure your site theme works without JavaScript first – then add JavaScript to provide additional capabilities.
 This is a form of [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), which is a strategy that puts emphasis on web content first, allowing everyone to access the basic content and functionality of a web page.

 6. Asset loading